Guide to Gamebooks by Genre

 Fighting Fantasy

-These green-covered books are the ones that got me started as a gamer at the age of 11.
-My first character in Caverns of the Snow Witch died when they met a mammoth, and a love for gamebooks and gaming was born.
+These green-covered books got me started as a gamer.
+I died to a mammoth in Caverns of the Snow Witch.
+And a love for gamebooks and gaming was born.

 I've recently written a series converting the Warlock of Firetop Mountain into a dungeon using random tables.
 And the running a group of Warlock! adventurers through it solo.